ShanJiang1911/learning-notes/Read16.md

 * cloud provider in charge of provisioning, scheduling, scaling, patching and more cloud provider
 * AWS Lambda; Microsoft Azure; Google Cloud; IBM Cloud
 * Pros:
-  * developer has more time to focus on front-end
+  * developers will have more time to focus on front-end
   * pay for execution only
-  * polyglot environment, compatible with Java,  Python, nodejs. etc
+  * polyglot environment, compatible with Java,  Python, node.js, etc.
   * simplifies deployment and DevOps cycles
-  * faster and more cost-effective than other forms of compute in certain scenario
+  * faster and more cost-effective than other forms of computing in some certain scenarios
 * Cons:
   * May cost more for Stable or predictable  workloads
   * Cold starts may cause delay e.g. trading